Moggach/portfolio/src/writing/the-problem-i'm-trying-to-address-with-domestic-abuse-services-mapped.md

 <p>My first task in developing the site was to gather the data on each local authority’s domestic abuse support service across the UK.
 I don’t rely on AI or web scraping to collect this information as I feel a responsibility to users to ensure it is correct.
 I do my best to keep the listings up to date but if you notice an omission of inaccuracy you can submit to the site <a href="https://tally.so/r/NplpjN">here</a>.</p>

-<p>In contrast to static text listings, this platform maps local support visually.
+<p>In contrast to static text listings this platform maps local support visually.
 Survivors can enter their location using whatever feels easiest—a postcode, town name, or local council—and instantly get a list of nearby services sorted by distance.
 They can also pan and zoom across the map, making it easy to discover additional sources of support.</p>

 <p>I’d like to focus now on getting more of other types of services onto the site such as sources of free legal advice, immigration advice and emergency housing options.
 Above all I’d like to respond to the needs of survivors with technical solutions to the best of my ability.</p>